sonarplugins/sonarplugins.github.io/_posts/2025-03-11-bitegardenSqale.markdown

 description: Software Quality Assessment based on Lifecycle Expectations is back to SonarQube!
 Track your technical debt with SQALE method
 details:
 seo:
-  name: bitegarden SQALE
+  name: SQALE for SonarQubeâ¢ Server
-  headline: bitegarden SQALE - SonarQube Plugin
+  headline: SQALE for SonarQubeâ¢ Server - SonarQube Plugin
   type: ItemPage

 ---